-2.If you haven't already been stuck, it's time to start thinking about the flu shot.
-If you're worried about possible side effects, talk to your doctor about which type of vaccine (there are four available) is best for you.
+2. Think about the flu shot if you haven't already been stuck.
+If you're worried about possible side effects, talk to your doctor about which type of vaccine (there are two available) is best for you.

-4. Pregnant?
-Getting the flu during pregnancy is more dangerous than you might think.
+4. Getting the flu during pregnancy is more dangerous than you might think.
 It's not because pregnant women have a weakened immune system, rather it's because a mom-to-be's immune system is on hyper-alert and goes into overdrive to fight off the infection.
 This can lead to more serious symptoms and complications for both moms and babies.

-Hand washing.
+- Hand washing.
 Do it often with soap and water or an alcohol-based hand rub.

-Avoid touching your eyes, nose or mouth as these are easy openings for germs to enter your body.
+- Avoid touching your eyes, nose or mouth as these are easy openings for germs to enter your body.

-Try to avoid close contact with those who have the flu.
+- Try to avoid close contact with those who have the flu.

-Cover your nose and mouth with a tissue or your elbow when you cough or sneeze.
+- Cover your nose and mouth with a tissue or your elbow when you cough or sneeze.

-10. Finally, if you do get sick, stay home.
+10. If you do get sick, stay home.
 If your kids are sick, keep them home from school.
 It's miserable to try to work or learn while you have the flu and going to work and/or school just exposes others to the illness.
 Grab your tissues and some hot tea and give yourself — or your kids — permission to just rest and recover.